Ever wondered how to make gin at home? We're here to show you how easy it is to make gin using botanical blends.

 - Once settled, the wash is ready for distillation.
 Pour or siphon 4 L (1.1 US Gal) of the wash into your clean Air Still, taking care to leave behind any sediment.

-- Add the Ceramic Boil Enhancers and 1 capful Distilling Conditioner to the still.
+- Add the Boil Enhancers and 1 capful Distilling Conditioner to the still.

-- Fit the nozzle onto the still head and fit the lid onto the boiler, making sure it is airtight.
-Place a collector that can hold 50 ml (1.7 fl oz) under the nozzle and plug the still in.
+- Fit the nozzle onto the still head and place the lid onto the boiler, ensuring it is airtight.
+Place a collector that can hold 50 ml (1.7 fl oz) under the nozzle and plug in the still.

 - Turn the power on (you'll hear the fan turn on immediately).